How to get into Massachusetts Institute of Technology from India in 2026?

 How to Get into MIT from India?

 Once Indian applicants understand the importance of these three broad questions, can be successful in securing a seat at MIT.
-We have covered all these questions to understand how to get into MIT from India in the following sections, check them out now.
+We have covered all these aspects to understand how to get into MIT from India in the following sections, check them out now.

 MIT Admission Requirements for Indian Students